galaxyproject/galaxy-hub/src/news/galaxy-admins-future/index.md

 * [Leadership Models and Selection](/src/community/galaxy-admins/future/index.md#leadership)
 * and a summary of the [group's history](/src/community/galaxy-admins/future/index.md#history).

-These topics are currently being discussed in [this email thread](/src/this email thread/index.md).
+These topics are currently being discussed in email thread.
 Whatever consensus and plan we reach will be posted to the [wiki page](/src/community/galaxy-admins/future/index.md).
 Ideally we should have a plan of action in place before [GCC2103](/src/events/gcc2013/index.md) at the end of June.

 [Dave Clements](/src/people/dave-clements/index.md)